Air Force Association CyberCamps

 Tracking of the Cadet Cyber Badge in eServices will be conducted in two stages:

-- Collect the historical and current badge completions for manual entry by NHQ Cyber Programs staff.
+- Collect the historical and current badge completions for manual entry by the NHQ Registrar.

 - There is no need to wait for the completion to be posted in eServices to be authorized to wear the badge (that is done locally via the CAPF 2a).